megnergit/MunichBusService_DataStudio_S3/README.md

 the bus service in Munich.
 The detail of the dashboard is discussed [here](https://github.com/megnergit/MunichBusService_Heroku_S2).

-The screenshot of the dashboard on Data Studio is here.
+The dashboard on Data Studio can be seen [here](https://datastudio.google.com/reporting/6e3d878f-af93-44f4-9713-8adef3931dad/page/yAbgC)(not updated).

+Here is the screenshot.
 ![](./images/screen_shot.png)

 ## Strearmlit + Heroku versus Data Studio by Google Cloud